Racso33/MazeGame/README.md

 Largely inspired by the Windows 9x 3d-maze screensaver.

 To run, you have to have the SDL2 and SDL_ttf dlls.
-You also need to have a ttf font, I use roboto.
-Which you'll have to set the path to in GameIO.cpp under IODrawText.